 _________________________________________________________________________________

-Our collaboration began in 2001 in an abandoned factory in Kehl, Germany, where we first discovered screen printing as both a practical tool and an artistic method.
-We started out making concert posters, graphzines, and record covers — mostly for garage bands and underground illustrators.
-These early works reflected our belief in independent publishing, graphic experimentation, and self-determined production.
+Our collaboration began in 2001 in an abandoned factory in Kehl, Germany, where we discovered screen printing as both a practical tool and an artistic medium.
+We started by making concert posters, graphzines, and record covers, mostly for garage bands and underground illustrators.
+From the beginning, we were interested in independent publishing, graphic experimentation, and producing our own work.

-In 2007, we opened the Bongoût Project Space in Berlin, a meeting place for independent publishing and experimental collaboration.
+In 2008, we opened the Bongoût Project Space in Berlin as a place for exhibitions, independent publishing, and collaborative projects.
+During this period, we published under the name Re:Surgo for several years.

-We continue to work both collaboratively and independently while exhibiting internationally.
-For us, print is not merely a method of reproduction — it is a space of resistance, a tool for connection, and a living language that keeps evolving.
+Today we continue to work together while also developing our individual practices and exhibiting internationally.
+For us, print is not simply a method of reproduction.
+It is a material practice, a way of thinking, and a language that continues to change with every project.

 ________________________________________________________________________________________